Energy Policy | Sustainable Australia Party

 Related policies

-Policy
+Policy Objective

 Develop an energy supply that is smart, affordable, reliable, safe and environmentally sustainable.

-Policy Methods (Federal & State)
+Policy Actions (Federal & State)

-To help achieve this Sustainable Australia Party will:
+To support this objective, Sustainable Australia Party will:

 • Empower Australian consumers to achieve greater energy efficiency, including through the provision of consumer-friendly smart meters providing real time energy usage information